brentvollebregt/nitratine.net/posts/issues-when-using-auto-py-to-exe/post.md

 > If you believe auto-py-to-exe or PyInstaller is a virus, you are more than welcome to read the source code and compile it yourself.
 The source code for both projects are on GitHub.

+Some things that could help you reduce a false-positive:

+- There have been reports of builds/outputs not getting flagged when using PyInstaller 5.x.x over 6.x.x - [here is why](https://github.com/pyinstaller/pyinstaller/issues/7967#issuecomment-1741759482).

 ### Lots of Warnings Appear in the Output
 These warnings can be ignored in most cases.
 I have not currently found a situation where these are an issue, after all, they are only warnings.
 These warnings typically match the format `WARNING: lib not found: api-ms-win-crt-<specific dll> dependency of <file>`.